What is alopecia? - NewsBreak

 When this happens, the person’s hair falls out, often in big clumps.

-In some cases, the hair grows back but falls out again later.
+In some cases, the hair grows back but falls out again later.‘Tomorrow’s not guaranteed’: Jeff Carson dies 1 week after concert benefitting fellow officer

 There are also treatments that work for some people.